n-Burn/MeasureIt/README.md

 # MeasureIt
-MeasureIt is an add-on designed for displaying measures in the viewport, making the process of design objects with exact measures, easier.
+MeasureIt is a Blender add-on designed for displaying measures in the viewport, making the process of design objects with exact measures, easier.

 **Online Repository for MeasureIt (todo)**